-- A. The monitoring information required by this permit shall be retained for a period of at least five years from the date of the sampling for subsequent inspection by the DEC or its designated agent. - B. Annual SPDES Monitoring Reports: An annual report shall be submitted to DEC by February 1st each year.
-The report shall summarize information for January to December of the previous year and shall be submitted electronically, or in hardcopy format, utilizing the SPDES Annual Report Form available on the DEC's website.
+- A. The monitoring information required by this permit shall be retained for a period of at least five years from the date of the sampling for subsequent inspection by the DEC or its designated agent. - B. Additional information required to be submitted by this permit shall be summarized and reported to the Bureau of Water Permits at the following addresses: